sylvaincom/traces-sklearn/book/intro.md

-# Introduction to machine learning with `scikit-learn`
+# Introduction to machine learning

-This tutorial introduces how to use scikit-learn to craft predictive models using machine learning.
+This tutorial introduces how to use `scikit-learn` to craft predictive models using machine learning.

 ## Table of contents